Who is Responsible for Wildlife?

 People have always been dependent on wildlife.
 They used wildlife for food, clothing, shelter, utensils, medicines, and religious objects throughout history.
 In the United States, wildlife now is more important for recreation.
 Food and fur are still important products of hunting and trapping, but many value being outdoors and/or hunting with friends as much as, or more than, gathering food.

-- Iowa Department of Natural Resources: State Conservation and Outdoor Recreation Plan – This plan assesses the supply of, and demand for outdoor recreational opportunities in Iowa while identifying a list of priority areas for outdoor recreation.
+- Iowa DNR: State Conservation and Outdoor Recreation Plan – This plan assesses the supply of, and demand for outdoor recreational opportunities in Iowa while identifying a list of priority areas for outdoor recreation.

 - Economic Value of Outdoor Recreation Activities in Iowa – Look for this PDF under the section ‘Highlights’ along with other information and reports about the economic impact of Iowa’s waterways.